The Three-Fund Portfolio — It’s all we ever need in the stock market.

 What accounts can you use a Three-Fund Portfolio in?

 This is the great part.
 You can use the Three-Fund Portfolio in any brokerage-based account.
-That’s your i401k, Roth IRA, HSA, a 529 for college savings or even your old employer’s 401k if you have one.
+That’s your i401(k), Backdoor Roth IRA, HSA, even a 529 for college savings, or your old employer’s 401(k) if you have one.

 The non-retirement brokerage account.

-See why the rich pay less tax than us working schmos?
+See why the rich pay less tax than we working schmos?
 We can play the game too.

 Wrapping it all up